ayesha-quazi/C_Programming/README.md

-# C_Programming
+# 🌟 Welcome to My C Programming Journey! 🌟

- Here I'll be learning C progamming language, beginner to advance!
+I've created a GitHub repository to document my learning progress in the C programming language, from beginner to advanced levels.

- This course is by CodeWithHarry
- Link for this course: https://youtube.com/watch?v=aZb0iu4uGwA
+I’m following the comprehensive course by CodeWithHarry.
+Check out the course here: https://youtube.com/watch?v=aZb0iu4uGwA